GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /elements/(aggregation)/density

-   Get density of ``aggregation`` of OSM elements divided by the total area in square-kilometers.
+   Get density of ``aggregation`` of OSM elements in the total query area per square-kilometers.

    * aggregation type: one of ``area``, ``count``, ``length``, ``perimeter``